jessicaliang721/jessicas-playground/_posts/2021-04-12-bryce-canyon-national-park.md

 In the summer when the ice has all melted, I'm sure the cave would look like it's namesake.
 But I thought it was still pretty cool to see all the remaining ice in the cave.
 Once again, coming from Texas, I was surprised to see parts of the country still covered with snow/ice when it was already a nice, balmy 70-80 deg back home!

 **Have you been to Bryce Canyon National Park?
-What would you recommend to see/do around here?**
+What would you recommend to see/do around there?**

 P.S.
 Some of these photos will be available in my [online photography shop](https://society6.com/jessicapei) soon!
 In the meantime, you can check out my existing [American Southwest collection](https://society6.com/jessicapei/collection/american-southwest).